Want to offer the best global benefits but not sure where to start?

 Whether an employer’s primary aim is to attract top talent or retain it, flexible working hours, company-sponsored retirement plans or pensions, and early finishes on Fridays are the top three perks to consider including in their benefits packages, based on our survey of 10,000 full-time employees in France, Germany, the Netherlands, the UK, and the US.
 From an employee health-related benefit perspective, employees in the US see paid time off for self-care/mental health and private and family health insurance as more important than employees in any of the European countries we surveyed.
 Those living in France, Germany, the Netherlands, and the UK all have access to universal healthcare, whereas, in the US, medical fees are an individual cost.

-It is therefore crucial as an employer to develop customized benefits packages based on what is most valued in your business region.
+It is therefore crucial as an employer to develop customised benefits packages based on what is most valued in your business region.
 Offering medical insurance to support US employees with healthcare expenses will demonstrate your care and maintain equity across your global team.

 In almost every job function, employees want flexible work hours - especially HR